Initiatives to Address Climate Change Issues

 • Formulation of the Seventh Medium-term Business Plan, JFE Group Environmental Vision for 2050

-• Review the CO2 emissions reduction target for FY2030
+• Review the CO2 emissions reduction target for FY2030.

 • Use of climate-related metrics to determine executive remuneration

-JFE Group’s Climate Change Strategy
+JFE Group’s Strategy for Addressing Climate Change Issues

 JFE Steel’s Management Structure to Promote Carbon Neutrality